tinydrunkelf/dendron-tiny/vault/root.md

 ---
 id: 6lcyer76k269vga1shbjgqm
-title: Root
+title: SuperStonkODex
 desc: ''
-updated: 1646242481655
+updated: 1646249462929
 created: 1646089977308
 ---
-# Welcome to TinyDrunkElf's Dendron
+# Welcome to SuperStonkODex

-I like the stonk.
+We like the stonk.